yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 * Memento vivere. — Remember to live.
 * Memento mori. — Remember you must die
 * Amor fati. — love of fate
-* Si vis amari ama. — If you want to be loved, love. (seneca, sixth letter)
+* Si vis amari ama. — If you want to be loved, love. (seneca, letter 6)
 * Aut Caesar aut nihil. — Either Caesar or nothing. (all or nothing)
 * Ita vero. — Thus indeed.
 (Romans didn't use "yes". )
 * Plenus venter non studet libenter. — A full belly does not like studying.